Physics, B.S.

 GPA Requirement

 To continue in the program a student is required to have a cumulative GPA of 2.5 or higher in their first year of chemistry, physics and/or math courses taken at Biola.
-These courses may include: CHEM 105, CHEM 115, MATH 150, MATH 151, PHSC 132, and PHSC 134.
+These courses may include: CHEM 102 or CHEM 105, CHEM 115 or CHEM 1155, MATH 150, MATH 151, PHSC 132, and PHSC 134.

 Integration Seminar Requirement